uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Import into Unity

-- First create a new Unity project using the Universal 3D core renderer.
+- Open a Unity project or create a new one using the Universal 3D core renderer.

 ![](images/worksheet_6/unity1.png)